How to create your first fashion store

 There are several popular ecommerce platforms that are easy to use and that will help you have your online fashion store live in minutes.
 Which one is the right one for you?
 Here are a few things you should consider when choosing an ecommerce platform:

-- Do you have an existing fulfilment system or do you need a built-in system to process orders?
+- Fulfillment process - Do you have an existing fulfillment system or do you need a built-in system to process orders?